 Definition of CLIL

 Most of the well known definitions of CLIL (e.g., Coyle et al. 2010, Marsh 2002) describe it as a pedagogical approach with a dual focus on language and content.
 There are two terms that need to be clarified in this definition.
-The first one, ‘language’, technically refers to any language other than the students’ mother language, or different from the main language of instruction in an educational system.
+The first one, ‘language’, technically refers to any language other than the students’ first language, or different from the main language of instruction in an educational system.
 In practice, however, this means English almost every time.
 The second term, ‘dual focus’, is less clear.
 Some CLIL theorists take a strict approach, arguing for strict parity (50-50) of language and content.
 Cenoz and colleagues, however, argue that this is not always the case, and point out that some scholars have even been happy to include 90-10 combinations.
 Such over-inclusive definitions, they point out, lack precision and are therefore unhelpful.

 The diverse ways in which researchers conceptualise ‘integration’ in CLIL create even more ambiguity.
 Sometimes, the term refers to methodological integration.
 Different disciplines have developed distinctive instructional techniques, so integration could be about combining these.
 In other cases, the term denotes curricular integration: This involves designing thematic lessons which combine linguistic and content learning aims.
 Integration in CLIL might also be theoretical, in the sense of bringing together L2 acquisition theory and constructivism.
 Because of this lack of clarity, the authors point out, quoting Alejo and Piquer (2010: 220), how hard it is ‘to pin down the exact limits of the reality that this term refers to’.